domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-innovations.md

 Apply traveling salesman problems in operations and maintenance (O&M) optimization algorithms

 Dropbox, Box, etc. should have a good solution for managing all document access privileges in one place (e.g., spreadsheet) instead of having to go into each individual/specific folder to check who has access

+Create system for journalists that tallies citations aka references (similar to the systems that track citations of scientific publications)